⟶ Print pdf

 Section 1.
 Principal Office

-Article 2 – Nonprofit Purposes
+Article 2 – Nonprofit Name and Purposes

-The specific objectives and purposes of this corporation shall be to foster national and international amateur canoeing competition as a charitable and educational organization under Section 501(c)(3) of the United States Internal Revenue Code or its successor, and to provide low cost access to recreational and competitive team paddling for youth, school, and adult members.
+The specific objectives and purposes of this Corporation shall be to foster national and international amateur canoeing competition as a charitable and educational organization under Section 501(c)(3) of the United States Internal Revenue Code or its successor, and to provide low cost access to recreational and competitive team paddling for youth, school, and adult members.

 Section 3.
 Nondiscrimination